welluh/welluh/README.md

 ## Wellu Hietala

-**uimamaisteri, senior frontend / fullstack / lead developer, freelancer and accessibility enthusiast** wellu.hietala@gmail.com
+**frontend / fullstack / lead developer, freelancer and accessibility enthusiast**

+wellu.hietala@gmail.com

 I've been working as a frontend developer nearly a decade.